vknowable/namada-campfire/README.md

 ### Prep
 1. Provision a domain name -- we'll use knowable.run as an example.
 Setup your DNS records to point to your server, along with any corresponding subdomains.
 For a setup that includes chain, landing page, rpc, and faucet we can setup these records:
 `knowable.run testnet.knowable.run faucet.knowable.run api.faucet.knowable.run rpc.knowable.run`
+This scheme can be extended to add additional subdomains for other components (for example `interface.knowable.run` etc.)
 2. Clone this repo onto your server.
 3. Install some dependencies:
 Docker/Compose: `scripts/install-docker.sh`